-Lectures will be delivered via Blackboard Collaborate.
+Lectures 9 (stats workshop) and 10 (current events) will be delivered live via Blackboard Collaborate.
 Students can optionally join in during lecture delivery.
-This course, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session.
+These lectures, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session.